Primary Years

 Morning Circle is the beginning part of the day where the children unite as a group around choral verse, movement, speech, singing, circle games, counting and times table recitation.

-Main Lesson is taught in the first two hours of the day and it is here that all new intellectual content is introduced.
+Main Lesson is taught during the first half of the day and it is here that all new intellectual content is introduced.
 This represents the thinking aspect of the human being.
 A particular subject is studied for 3-4 weeks to allow for a deep and enriching learning experience.

-The Middle or Practice Session allows time for students to revise and improve on previous concepts taught.
+The Practice Session allows time for students to revise and improve on previous concepts taught.
 It is the period of the day where students can consolidate their learning through repetition.

 In Afternoon sessions, students usually engage in practical activities.
 These include painting, handcraft, beeswax or clay modelling, games, gardening, inside play and bushwalks.